Juan Román Riquelme: 2013–14 season

 It was confirmed on 8 February 2013 that Riquelme would return to Boca Juniors.
 He was extremely decisive at the second match against Corinthians at the Copa Libertadores, scoring a goal from the midfield and knocking off the reigning FIFA Club World Cup champions.

 On 30 March 2014, Riquelme scored a free kick in the Superclásico, but could not stop his team from losing 2–1 against River Plate.

-Argentinos Juniors (2014)
+Argentinos Juniors

 On 17 July 2014, it was confirmed that Riquelme would sign with Argentinos Juniors.
-He scored his first goal with his new club on his first game against Boca Unidos.
+He scored his first goal with his new club in his first game against Boca Unidos.

 Retirement

 On 23 January 2015, it was reported that Riquelme would travel to Asunción on Saturday 24 January to close the contract offer from Primera División Paraguaya club Cerro Porteño, which would be worth US$110,000 per month, a salary which Riquelme had asked to receive.
 It was later confirmed that Riquelme's salary would make his contract the most expensive in the country.
 On 25 January 2015, however, Riquelme officially announced his retirement from football via ESPN and ultimately gave thanks to Cerro Porteño.
+Riquelme's farewell took place eight years later, on June 25 in Buenos Aires, as Boca Juniors faced the Argentina national team at the Bombonera stadium.
+Lionel Messi captained the Argentina XI, joined by Angel Di Maria, Leandro Paredes and Lionel Scaloni in this memorable event.
+While Messi managed to score, the outcome favored Boca with a score of 5–3.